Icon of arrow left

 On Field Prototyping

-Prototypes were tested directly in the field with drivers during live delivery runs.
-This hands on approach helped validate interface decisions in real delivery conditions, such as outdoor visibility, ease of use while in motion, and the speed of completing actions.
-Observing how drivers interacted with the app in their environment led to immediate iterations such as adjusting contrast levels, button sizes, and task flows.
+Prototypes were tested during live delivery runs.
+This hands on approach helped validate interface decisions in real delivery conditions, placing emphasis on outdoor visibility and ease of use while in motion.
+Observing how drivers interacted with the app in their environment led to iterations such as adjusting contrast levels and button sizes.

 SOLUTIONS